Sweetened Rose Iced Tea

 Steep the tea properly.

-Use the correct temperature and don’t oversteep the tea.
+Use the correct water temperature and don’t oversteep the tea.
 The longer you brew it, the more astringent and bitter black tea gets.

 Use tea bags, tea sachets, or loose tea.